ksivamuthu/microsoft-nodejs-bot-hol/5-dialogs/README.md

         * IF the party size was NOT retrieved from the original request, ask the user for their preferred number of people and *Wait* for their response
         * OTHERWISE, `endDialog` with result.
     * *Handler*
-        * IF the user-provided party size is valid, save to state nd `endDialog` with result.
+        * IF the user-provided party size is valid, save to state and `endDialog` with result.
 * **ConfirmReservationDialog**
     * *Start*
         * Ask the user to confirm the reservation and *Wait* for their response